 7-8 pairs of underwear- You can bring more or less depending on how much hand washing you want to do

 3-4 bras – You will probably be in your swimsuit every day during the day

-1 pair of pants – The nights can get chilly, and I was happy to have them
+1 pair of pants or jeans – The nights can get chilly, and I was happy to have them

 3-4 dresses – We went out to dinner every night, but one and I only brought 3 and wished I had one more for variety